 Source: CPMI-IOSCO quantitative public disclosure data & ESRB Secretariat calculations.
 Note: A ratio above 0.5 indicates that a CCP has liquid net assets funded by equity to cover 6 months of operating costs.
-No data reported for CME Inc. The ECC's last two observations are currently under investigation.
-Each bar represents a quarter.
-8.8 Interoperability arrangements Share of initial margin provided for interoperability arrangements in total margin at clearing service level (ratio, quarter-end, last observation: Q1 2020) Share of initial margin provided for interoperability arrangements
+No data reported for CME Inc. Each bar represents a quarter.
+8.8 Interoperability arrangements Share of initial margin provided for interoperability arrangements in total margin at clearing service level (ratio, quarter-end, last observation: Q4 2020) Share of initial margin provided for interoperability arrangements

 Source: CPMI-IOSCO quantitative public disclosure data & ESRB Secretariat calculations.
 Note: Interoperability arrangements allow clearing members of a CCP to clear their trades through a different CCP.
 Currently, there are five interoperability arrangements in Europe in place: CC&G - LCH SA, Euro CCP - LCH Ltd., EuroCCP - six x-clear AG (CH), LCH Ltd. - six x-clear AG (CH), LCH Ltd. - six x-clear Norwegian branch (CH/NO).
 The indicator shows the initial margin provided for interoperability arrangements as a share of total initial margin.
 Each bar represents a quarter.
-PQD 20.2.1 is added to PQD 6.2.15 for CC&G from 2016 Q3 onwards, as they do not include initial margin resulting from interoperability arrangements in PQD 6.2.15.
-8.9 Share of client clearing Share of total initial margin required for client clearing (last observation: Q1 2020)
+PQD 20.2.1 is added to PQD 6.2.15 for CC&G as they do not include initial margin resulting from interoperability arrangements in PQD 6.2.15.
+8.9 Share of client clearing Share of total initial margin required for client clearing (last observation: Q4 2020)

 Source: CPMI-IOSCO quantitative public disclosure data & ESRB Secretariat calculations.
 Note: This indicator considers the extent of direct and indirect clearing at a CCP.
 Client clearing is an essential part of a well-functioning clearing market, but a high share of client clearing may indicate an increased dependence on some direct members offering client clearing.
-Data from ECC and ICENL are not available.
-8.10 Cash reinvestment policies Breakdown info (last observation: Q1 2020)
+ICENL reports null values.
+8.10 Cash reinvestment policies Breakdown info (last observation: Q4 2020)

 Source: CPMI-IOSCO quantitative public disclosure data & ESRB Secretariat calculations.
 Note: This indicator shows the investment strategies applied by a CCP.
 In line with EMIR requirements, a CCP could either deposit the cash received from clearing members in a central bank or other financial institution, or reinvest it in securities, including domestic or foreign government bonds.
-'Other deposits' include unsecured deposits at commercial banks, deposits in MMF and in other forms.
-'Other securities' include agency bonds, state/municipal bonds and other instruments.
+Other deposits' include unsecured deposits at commercial banks, deposits in MMF and in other forms.
+Other securities' include agency bonds, state/municipal bonds and other instruments.
 ECC's values are not available.